 Walking, cycling, and bridle trails serve an important recreational purpose as well as providing access to nature.
 Trails are popular facilities that are sought after by communities because of the offroad linkages that they provide.
 They link greenspaces and encourage increased park usage.
-The provision of trails also contributes to a healthy community and can increase safety by reducing the number of walkers, cyclists and horse riders sharing roads with other traffic.
+The provision of trails also contributes to a healthy community and can increase safety by reducing traffic congestion on roads.